chiayolin/nbc/README.md

 `-i` : force interactive mode.

-`-m` : print information about this program.
+`-m` : print some info about this program.

 Arguments `-d` and `-b` expect a number value after.
 For example, if we want to convert a decimal number 256 to binary, then we will use the argument `-d` with a decimal number 410: